borg286/exoria/index.md

     * Be careful of fall damage if you only have ½ heart though

+    * You will get poison if you go outside when its raining

 * Your player will sink slightly into the ash.
 This means sneaking over pools of lava will cause you to catch fire.
 Similarly, in acid pools you will take damage.

 * Rocks can be thrown with right click and used as a primitive long range weapon against fairies

-    * Roots 2 fairies = Roots 2 fairy dust
+    * Roots 2 Fairies = Roots 2 *fairy dust*

-    * Biomes O' Plenty pixies = Botania pixie dust
+    * Biomes O' Plenty Pixies = Botania *pixie dust*

-    * Astral Sorcery sparks = Botania sparks
+    * Astral Sorcery Sparks = Botania *spark*

+* Nutrition food tips

+    * Carbs

+        * *Baguettes* can be crafted with 3 wheat

+        * *Ground wheat* can be made from 1 wheat, a rock, and a stone basin (not consumed), then smelted into bread

+    * Fat

+        * *Cookies* are cheap and provide fat and carbs

+        * *Zombie flesh* can be dried into *dry jerky* or cooked into *flesh*

+        * *Onion rings* are made by cooking an *onion* in a furnace

+    * Protein

+        * Piles of *fish* from strainers

+    * Vitamin

+        * *Rush seeds* can be eaten even at full hunger

 ## Quality of Life Tips

 * Incase you don't have another hatchet/axe, you can get Planks/Sticks from the Chopping Block at a lower chance if you use your hands

 * Don't throw Ash away, you will need lots of it later.
 Compact 4 ash into a block for storage

+* Ash blocks can be used as a fuel for smelting, saving on wood and by extension, charcoal

+    * Ash blocks can also be used as a fuel for smelting, saving on wood and by extension, charcoal

 * Press "K" while hovering over items to compress them (like Ash to Ash Blocks)